Introduction to High-Performance Computing

 Job arrays are not “multiproccessing” in the same way as the previous two methods.
 Ideal for embarrassingly parallel problems, where there are little to no dependencies between the different jobs.

-Embarrassingly parallel jobs should be able scale without any loss of efficiency.
+Embarrassingly parallel jobs should be able to scale without any loss of efficiency.
 If this type of parallelisation is an option, it will almost certainly be the best choice.

 A job array can be specified using --array